pkoretic/csDefault/README.md

 LICENCING
 ========================

-The code is release under public domain.
+The code is released under public domain.
 Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original code, for any purpose, commercial or non-commercial, and by any means.